Interested in gaining research experience?

 For Boston College undergraduate students

 As a research assistant (RA), responsibilities include participant recruitment, help running studies both in the lab and potentially outdoor spaces, debriefing parents, data entry and video coding.
-Additionally, RAs will be involved in an informal reading and research group and will gain hands-on experience working with data.
 Research assistants will work closely with other team members and will be supervised by the Cooperation Lab’s director and lab coordinator.
+RAs are expected to work 8-10 hours a week and will ideally be able to offer some evening and weekend availability.
+Email lmcooperation@gmail.com prior to the start of the semester to inquire about position availability.

 Volunteer RA

-Anyone motivated and genuinely interested scholar is welcome to volunteer as an RA.
-We ask that you are able to commit at least 8 hours or more.
+Any motivated and genuinely interested scholar is welcome to volunteer as an RA.
+We ask that you cmmit at least 8 hours or more.

 Earn credit as an RA